wri/comms-dev-documentation/vendor-requirements/research.wri.org.md

 Research Server (for custom long-form reports and publications) research.wri.org
 ================================================================================

-[ July 2020: this needs ot be re-written now that the original WRR Food site is live and add in what we learned from the GFR microsite challenges ]
+[ July 2020: this needs ot be re-written now that the original WRR Food site is live and add in what we learned from the GFR microsite challenges -- and inlcude non-wri.org specific parts of the guidelines for microsites on wri.org ]

 Technical requirements and guidelines, documentation on the new “pubs” server (currently used for WRR Food and GFU) -- notes the user docs are stored in the One Drive folder for content editors